TEJ-Fellowship/pbl/pbl-library/pbl-prompt.md

 - **AI Challenge Generator**: Creates custom puzzles or tasks daily.
 - **Smart Opponents**: AI acts as a rival in challenges/battles.
 - **Adaptive Difficulty**: Adjusts challenge level

+## How to Use
+- Pick a stack and (optionally) domain.
+- Use the prompt to generate a catalog.
+- Projects should build logically across Fullstack Open parts.
+- Ensure Tier 3 pulls at least two distinct AI ideas from the packs.

+---

+## Example Invocation

+> “Generate 6 YC-style MERN project ideas for the **education** domain, aligned with Full Stack Open Parts 1–7, with AI features in Tier 3.”